What Is the Matter with Willi?

 What Is the Matter with Willi?
-(Was ist denn bloß mit Willi los) is a 1970 German comedy film directed by Werner Jacobs and starring Heinz Erhardt, Ralf Wolter and Ruth Stephan.
-A tax inspector tries to reform the Ministry of Finance.
+(Was ist denn bloß mit Willi los) is a 1970 West German comedy film directed by Werner Jacobs and starring Heinz Erhardt, Ralf Wolter and Ruth Stephan.
 It was based on a character Heinz Erhardt played on television.
 It was followed by a loose sequel That Can't Shake Our Willi! and in 1971 a third film Our Willi Is the Best was made with Erhard returning as Willi.
 The final film Willi Manages The Whole Thing was released in 1972.

+Synopsis

+A tax inspector tries to reform the Ministry of Finance.